Passengers trapped in locked station after train arrived late at night

 Passenger Jonathan Gilmore told BBC Radio Cumbria that the only options the stranded passengers had were to climb the spiked gate, which was at least 7ft high, walk across the live tracks, or “pick somewhere to try and sleep on a pavement until the morning”.

-He said there was no communication from Avanti and that Westmorland MP Tim Farron had to be contacted for help.
+Mr Gilmore said there was no communication from Avanti and that Westmorland MP Tim Farron had to be contacted for help.

 Mr Farron said some of the passengers had taken to “climbing the seven-foot spiked gates and fences”.